renyard/nginx-ssl-reverse-proxy/README.md

 This Docker container is forked from https://github.com/paimpozhil/nginx-ssl-reverse-proxy and modified to provide the best security to support the backend of the Validity Chrome extension.

+** This is only intented to provide enough support for the latest version of Chrome & Opera. **

 ## How to run :

 ```